magento/knowledge-base/src/troubleshooting/general/deployment-fails-fastly-module-incompatible-magento-version.md

 ---
-title: Deployment fails Fastly module incompatible Magento version
+title: Deployment fails Fastly module incompatible Adobe Commerce version
-labels: troubleshooting,Fastly,deployment,Deployment fails,Magento Commerce 2.1.X,Magento Commerce Cloud 2.1.X,Fastly module 1.2.79
+labels: troubleshooting,Fastly,deployment,Deployment fails,Magento Commerce 2.1.X,Magento Commerce Cloud 2.1.X,Fastly module 1.2.79,Adobe Commerce,cloud infrastructure,on-premises
 ---

 UPDATED: February 29, 2019

-This article provides a fix for when deployment fails because the Fastly module is incompatible with your current Magento version.
+This article provides a fix for when deployment fails because the Fastly module is incompatible with your current Adobe Commerce version.

  **Problem:** Deployment fails after a new commit and push, with the error message similar to the following: